President of Turkey: Duties and responsibilities

 The president performs also the duties of selection and appointment, and other duties conferred by the Constitution and statutes.

-Acting President
+Acting president

-The official Seal of the Presidency, used on documents.

 After the 2017 constitutional referendum

-According to the constitutional amendments approved in the 2017 referendum, in the event of a temporary absence of the president on account of illness, travel abroad or similar circumstances, the vice president of Turkey serves as Acting President, and exercises the powers of the president until the president comes back.
+According to the constitutional amendments approved in the 2017 referendum, in the event of a temporary absence of the president on account of illness, travel abroad or similar circumstances, the vice president of Turkey serves as acting president, and exercises the powers of the president until the president comes back.
 If the office of the presidency becomes vacant for any reason, the presidential election shall be held within forty-five days and in the meantime, the vice president shall act as and exercise the powers of the president until the next president is elected.
 If one year or less remains for the general election, the parliamentary election will be conducted at the same time.
 If more than a year remains, the newly elected president will continue to serve until the next general election.